ssugiyama/active_record-cursor_paginator/README.md

 This library is an implementation of cursor pagination for ActiveRecord relations based on "https://github.com/xing/rails_cursor_pagination.

 Additional features are:
-- receives a relation with orders, and it is unnecessary to specify orders toA this library separately
+- receives a relation with orders, and it is unnecessary to specify orders to this library separately
 - supports bidirectional pagination.

 ## Supported environment